factorhouse/slipway/README.md

 scoped to a context-path, all requests to that path will be handled by this context handler, and ultimately the ring-handler that it is configured with.

 The default implementation of ContextHandler can be configured with compression, session, security, and websocket support.
+These features are configured by providing a map of mxied namespaces, see the examples configuration for more.

 #### slipway.context configuration